doublemul/CS433Project2/README.md

 - [[report](report.pdf)]

 ## Methond Description
 This is an implementation of Mask-RCNN method for yeast cell image segmentation.
 The model generates segmentation masks for each instance of yeast cell in the image.
-The source of this implementation is given by: https://github.com/matterport/Mask_RCNN.
+The source of this implementation is based on [Mask-RCNN](https://github.com/matterport/Mask_RCNN).

 ## Instruction
 ### Requirements